DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## Recommended next steps

-1. Complete 1D and 1E (hero + brand story) to remove retail focus from the home page.
+1. Create/publish the Wholesale page, decide the form workflow, and set `settings.wholesale_page_url`.
-2. Update 2A/2B navigation and footer to remove retail links and add Wholesale.
+2. Create the Blends page in admin, assign the `page.blends` template, and verify COA/CTA links.
-3. Create the Blends page (5B-5D) and replace retail CTAs (5C).
+3. Disable retail purchasing on product pages (unpublish products or adjust product templates).
-4. Draft Compliance & Legal content (7A-7C) and Wholesale page outline (8A).
+4. Draft Compliance & Legal content and update the Contact page (dropdown + routing).
-5. Run a full desktop/mobile review after the above changes (11D).
+5. Swap in the final hero image/section and update newsletter copy, then run a full desktop/mobile review.

 # Appendix